 There are several crystals that are believed to have specific properties that may be beneficial for dogs.
 Before you start, make sure you have cleansed your crystals!

 Amethyst for soothing your dog

-Amethysts are one of the best crystals for dogs.
+Amethyst is one of the best crystals for dogs.
 We can use it for its relaxing and soothing properties.
-They can help to reduce anxiety and stress and these healing properties may also help to boost the immune system.
+It can help to reduce anxiety and stress and these healing properties may also help to boost the immune system.

 Fluorite for grounding and stabilizing your dog

-Fluorite is also a good crystal for dogs is, which is believed to have a grounding and stabilizing effect.
+Fluorite is also a good crystal for dogs.
+It is believed to have a grounding and stabilizing effect.
 It is also said it can help clear the mind and improve focus, making it a good choice for dogs who may have trouble paying attention or following commands.

 Rose quartz for loving and calming

 This crystal is known for its loving and calming energy, and is said to be helpful for dogs who may be experiencing grief or loss.

 Citrine has energizing and uplifting properties, and may be helpful for dogs who are feeling lethargic or depressed.